ankurp/Dollar/README.md

 ## Using `git submodule`

-1. If you are using git then add Dollar as a submodule using `git submodule add https://github.com/ankurp/Dollar.swift.git`.
-If not using git download the project using `git clone https://github.com/ankurp/Dollar.swift.git` in your project folder.
+1. If you are using git then add Dollar as a submodule using `git submodule add https://github.com/ankurp/Dollar.git`.
+If not using git download the project using `git clone https://github.com/ankurp/Dollar.git` in your project folder.
-2. Open the Dollar.swift folder.
+2. Open the `Dollar` folder.
 Drag Dollar.xcodeproj, inside the Dollar folder, into the file navigator of your Xcode project.
 3. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 4. In the tab bar at the top of that window, open the "Build Phases" panel.
 5. Expand the "Link Binary with Libraries" group, and add Dollar.framework.